lukemoore66/FastCaption/README.md

 7. Repeat as needed

 Extra features:
-- File filtering: Underneath the thumbnail panel, there is a file filtering text box.
+- Filtering: Underneath the thumbnail panel, there is a file filtering text box.
 You can filter the displayed image files by either file name, or caption content.

-- Tool box: Underneath the text box containing the current caption's content, there is a tool box that can perform various functions.
+- Toolbox: Underneath the text box containing the current caption's content, there is a toolbox that can perform various functions.
 Select the function you want from the drop down, and the appropriate controls will appear.
 Click the 'All Files' check box if you want to perform the action on all current files.
 The following functions are supported:
   - Append: Appends the content of the text box to the current caption.
   - Prepend: Prepends the content of the text box to the current caption.
   - Replace: Replaces all instances of the content in the left text box with the content in the right text box in the current caption.